John Egbunu

-John Egbunu (born October 31, 1994) is a Nigerian professional basketball player for the Napoli Basket of the Lega Basket Serie A (LBA).
-Standing 6 ft 11 in, Egbunu plays the center position.
-In his first professional season, he played for the Long Island Nets in the NBA G League.
-He played center collegiately for the University of South Florida and the University of Florida.
+John Onuche Egbunu (born October 31, 1994) is a Nigerian professional basketball player for Śląsk Wrocław of the Polish Basketball League (PLK).
+Standing 6 ft 11 in, he plays the center position.
+He played college basketball for the University of South Florida and the University of Florida.

 Early life

 Egbunu was born in 1994 in Nigeria.
 He later moved to the United States, settling in Georgia.
 He attended high school at Georgia Elite in Atlanta, where he played his freshman and sophomore seasons of basketball.
 Egbunu later moved to Fort Walton Beach for his junior and senior seasons.
 As a high school athlete, Egbunu was recorded as having a 40-in vertical jump.
 He was also ranked 72nd by ESPN on its list of top high school recruits.
 He ranked 7th nationally as an overall high school recruit.
 At 6'10", Egbunu was recognized for his strong rim defense and ability to run the floor.